stellar-deprecated/docs/learn/integration-guides/anchor.md

     return;
   }

-  // As a gateway, you shouldn't be getting native lumens if (record.asset_type != 'native') {
+  // As an anchor, you shouldn't be getting native lumens if (record.asset_type != 'native') {
     return;
   }